alexrudnick/dissertation/BURNDOWN.md

   * make scripts for preparing data for Europarl for all the European languages we think we're going to do.
 Should be basically like the en-es data preparation script.
+    * data preparation script is going to need to keep track of annotated version of *both* input corpora.
+      * this probably means that we should refactor how we keep input corpora in memory.
+      * the approach where we have these global variables sitting around on modules is kind of gross. we have objects for a reason; encapsulate everything we need to know about a given corpus in one object.
+Pass the corpora objects around as arguments like you're a marginally competent software engineer.
     * DONE pick lemmatizer/stemmer to use (can just use FreeLing!)
     * make features out of those annotations